datapower-virtual-appliance-demo/dpxx-ops/README.md

 ## Verify ArgoCD installation

 ArgoCD will now install; let's verify the installation has completed successfully by examining the ClusterServiceVersion (CSV) for ArgoCD.
-A CSV is created for each installation - it holds the exact versions of all
+A CSV is created for each installation - it holds the exact versions of all dependent software and relevant RBAC permissions.

 ```bash
 oc get clusterserviceversion -n openshift-gitops